 Has this rating been discussed with this faculty member?

-$\Box \text{ Yes}$ $\Box \text{ No (attach explanation)}$
+☐ Yes ☐ No (attach explanation)

 Signature of Evaluator Date:

 Signature of Faculty Member Date :

 Number of pages attached to report:

 Signature of Academic Dean/Director Date:

-\ If "Does Not Meet FSU's High Expectations" is noted in Spoken English Competency, options for remediation should be communicated in writing as an addendum to this form.
-A copy of the form with the addendum should be forwarded through the dean to the Vice President for Faculty Development and Advancement.
+options for remediation should be communicated tations" is noted in Spoken English Competency ed in writing as an addendum to this form.
+A copy warded through the dean to the Vice President fo

-\\ If "Overall Performance" is rated as "Does Not Meet FSU's High Expectations," this report must be forwarded with the appropriate recommendations for improvement (including a Performance Improvement Plan, if applicable) to the Provost and the President through the Vice President for Faculty Advancement.
+report must be forwarded with the appropriate Does Not Meet FSU's High Expectations," this recommendations for improvement (including a to the Provost and the President through the Vice

-Signature of the Provost
+Signature of the Provost Date

-Signature of the President
+Signature of the President Date